Crowdedlight/Crows-Zeus-Additions/readme.md

 - [X] Spawn Arsenal
 - [X] Set Colour
 - [X] Paste Loadout into inventory
-- [X] Quickly See Load of unit without going into arsenal.
+- [X] Quickly See Load of unit without going into arsenal
+- [X] Capture Player

 ### Debugging
 All logging made to the .RPT file will start with ``CrowsZA-module:`` where the module is whatever zeus module is writing the log.